top of page

 The Golden Grove Trust will be focusing on the following current priorities:

-Saving the Mansion House central staircase Atrium.
-Deterioration of this 'skylight' structure above the central staircase has been caused by the theft of roof lead during past burglaries.
+Saving the Mansion House central staircase Atrium Deterioration of this 'skylight' structure above the central staircase has been caused by the theft of roof lead.
 We have obtained a grant from the Architectural Heritage Fund for a Structural Survey, but this can only take place once we have structural scaffolding in place.
 We are in the process of applying for this, whilst collaborating with Carmarthenshire County Council and Cadw to help expedite the works in an attempt to prevent collapse into the central staircase.

 Other Projects